 The insurance sector has joined the health and fitness market in rewarding customers for doing good to themselves and we’re seeing this theme emerging through companies looking at producing compelling and differentiating digital product with gamified front ends.

 Executing on CSR

 CSR is on every Fortune 500 agenda and everyone buys the theory and the purpose.
 But how do we execute?
 Companies now need to make money AND be responsible.

-If there’s one single force to be reckoned with just now it’s rise in power of the individual, as people realise the value of their own data.
+If there’s one single force to be reckoned with just now it’s a rise in power of the individual, as people realise the value of their own data.
 Big changes are coming that will affect everyone.
 At CA we’re working with some smart people who are working out solutions for these challenges of CSR and individual profiles.